-Assessment Description Points Applicable CLO Weekly Supervision Preparation Form You will complete and submit a weekly supervision preparation form, from weeks 1-10 ( This must be typewritten to receive credit ).
-Due weekly by Wednesday class time.
-No late papers will be accepted.
-10 pts 3 Log Your clinical hours log must be kept with all hours entered and categorized with 150 hours of Administrative and 150 hours if Direct Services. {by the end of Internship A}.
-The log must be signed by both your supervisor and Practicum Instructor.
-Please have it turned in weekly by class time.
-If it is turned in late it will be signed but no point will be given for the week.
-Mandat ory 10 pts.
-1 Case conceptualization presentation You will complete two written case presentations including a treatment plan, the theories/models you are using with the client system, and research showing how you have accessed the literature 30 pts 1, 2 & 4 to inform your work with the client system (minimum 2 references).
-Research needs to match the theory you are using.
-For example: If you are using Solution Focused Theory with your client, you will need to justify why you are using that theory for your client backed with reference. (i.e ID relatively stable in all areas of life and coming in for a situational issue; therefore, we will be utilizing Solution Focused Theory which is a short term therapeutic modality that focuses on present focused issues [reference]).
-You will use the Case Conceptualization Summary outline and present case conceptualization in-class.
-The treatment plan should be formatted from examples provided in Canvas.
-Theoretical approach must be of two types.
-If you use Solution Focused in one, the next one must be another theory in the next video.
-Late work will be accepted until week 9 of class.
-5 points a week will be deducted from final score.
-Video case presentation You will record two 50 minute sessions with your clients (after acquiring their written consent) and present a video/audio clip of your session.
+Video cosc Vou will record two 50 minute accelere with some clients (after 30 pts 1 2 8 2 Video case presentation You will record two 50 minute sessions with your clients (after acquiring their written consent) and present a video/audio clip of your session.
 You will present 20 minutes of the session.
-You will also complete a case conceptualization form. i) Introduce the client system and provide demographic and contextual information, including all the key people involved in the problem ii) Summarize the client's presenting concerns and the treatment goals iii) Introduce the video clip and specify what you would like your colleagues recommendations on. iv) Play the clip (20 minutes; will be a combination of up to 3 separate clips from the same session; you will have to repeat this presentation if the video is unviewable or the voices cannot be heard; the video should capture both you and the client system unless there are special circumstances) v) Provide time for your colleagues to ask further questions about the case and to provide suggestions vi) Transcribe the best 5 to 10 minutes of the session and explain why you felt it was the best part.
-Provide where that part is located in your video (i.e. 1.35 mark).
+A case conceptualization summary will be included. i) Introduce the client system and provide demographic and contextual information, including all the key people involved in the problem ii) Summarize the client's presenting concerns and the treatment goals iii) Introduce the video clip and specify what you would like your colleagues recommendations on. iv) Play the clip (20 minutes; will be a combination of up to 3 separate clips from the same session; you will have to repeat this presentation if the video is unviewable or the voices cannot be heard; the video should capture both you and the client system unless there are special circumstances) v) Provide time for your colleagues to ask further questions about the case and to provide suggestions vi) Transcribe the best 5 to 10 minutes of the session and explain why you felt it was the best part.
+Provide where that part is located in your video (i.e. 1.35 mark). vii) Session should flow in the 50 clock format provided in Canvas.
 Complete your video reflections form.
 Your instructor may ask you to pause the tape to clarify or address something in the clip.
+NO late work will be accepted.
+1, 2 & 3 MFT Binder NO late work will be accepted.Create your Clinical MFT Binder.
+Binders will help you as you study for your comprehensive exam and help in the future for licensure.1.
+Must include all MFT theories and must include: History of Influence, 1, 2 ,3 &4

-Late work will be accepted until the last day of class 5 points a 30 pts 1, 2 & 3 Site Supervisors Evaluation You must submit this by Week 9 .
+Site Supervisors Evaluation You must submit this by Week 9 .
 This will factor strongly into your grade.
-If you do not pass this you will not pass Practicum.
-PLEASE NOTE: If you do not get a passing grade from your onsite Clinical Supervisor, you will not pass the course (MSCP policies and procedures handbook and MF Internship Handbook).
-Pass/ Fail 1, 2, 3 & 4
+If you do not pass this you will not pass Practicum. □ PLEASE NOTE: If you do not get a passing grade from your onsite Clinical Supervisor, you will not pass the course (MSCP policies and procedures handbook and MF Internship Handbook).
+Pass/ Fail 1, 2, 3 & 4 -------------------------------- --- --------------- -------------